 Jeremy Lee Cudd

-Jeremy Lee Cudd started in the theatre as a musician, playing drums/percussion for musical productions in the city of Atlanta and then started acting in 1995.
-Jeremy graduated from Georgia State University with a B.A. in English Literature and a Theatre minor.
+Jeremy Lee Cudd started in the theatre as a musician playing drums/percussion for musical productions in the city of Atlanta, and then began acting in 1995.
+After graduating from Georgia State University with a B.A. in English Literature and a Theatre minor, Cudd worked as an actor (and teacher) in the Atlanta area for six years with award-winning companies like the Alliance Theatre, Actor's Express, Aurora Theatre, ArtStation, and Georgia Shakespeare Festival.
+He was also an actor and artistic associate with Soul-stice Repertory Ensemble, where he worked in many areas, including marketing, education outreach and dramaturgy.

-Jeremy worked as an actor and teacher in the Atlanta area for six years with award-winning companies like the Alliance Theatre, Actors Express, Aurora Theatre, ART Station, and Georgia Shakespeare Festival.
-He was also an actor and artistic associate with Soul-stice Repertory Ensemble, where he worked many jobs, including marketing, education outreach, and dramaturgy.
-Jeremy graduated in 2007 with his Master of Fine Arts degree from Penn State University.
-The focus of his actor training at PSU was Meisner-based Practical Aesthetics under the guidance of master acting teacher Jim Wise.
-He also studied Voice and Shakespeare in London, England; Film and Television Acting in Toronto, Ontario with David Rotenberg at the Professional Actors Lab; and Directing with Joseph Ziegler at Soulpepper Theatre, also in Toronto.
+Cudd graduated in 2007 with his Master of Fine Arts degree from Penn State University.
+The focus of his actor training at PSU was Meisner-based practical aesthetics.
+He also studied voice and Shakespeare in London, England; Film and television acting in Toronto, Ontario at the Professional Actors Lab; and Directing at Soulpepper Theatre, also in Toronto.

-He started Plenty Humble with his partner, Quetta Carpenter.
-While the theatre side of Plenty Humble focused on pairing AEA actors in Chicago with new plays in development, the media production side created the five episode web mini-series, Diary of a Job Seeker, which released its final episode October 2011 on the Web Series Channel.
+Cudd is co-producer at Plenty Humble with his partner, Quetta Carpenter.
+While the theatre side of Plenty Humble focused on pairing AEA actors in Chicago with new plays in development, the media production side began with his creation of the five episode web mini-series, Diary of a Job Seeker.